-MmWave and 5G are used almost synonymously, but there are key differences between the two.
-The mmWave technology is just one part of what future 5G networks will use.
-You may also have heard about “low band” frequencies and “sub-6GHz,” both of which will also be part of the standard, and when combined will offer up much faster data speeds to customers, among other benefits.
+MmWave and 5G are often used almost synonymously, but there are key differences between the two.
+The mmWave technology is just one technology that 5G networks can use.
+You may also have heard about “low band” frequencies and “sub-6GHz,” both of which are also part of the standard.
+Combined, these technologies are designed to offer much faster data speeds to customers and more bandwidth, among other benefits.

 In a nutshell, lower frequency bands cover much greater distances but offer slower data speeds, while high-frequency bands cover much smaller areas but can carry much more data.
 MmWave is just part of the 5G picture, but carriers are particularly fond of talking about it because it allows for extremely high bandwidth and shows off the most impressive data speed figures.

 The objective with mmWave is to increase the data bandwidth available over smaller, densely populated areas.
 It will be a key part of 5G in many cities, powering data in sports stadiums, malls, and convention centers, as well as basically anywhere data congestion might be a problem.
-Out in rural towns and villages, sub-6GHz and low bands below 2GHz will probably play a more crucial role in ensuring consistent coverage.
+Out in rural towns and villages, sub-6GHz and low bands below 2GHz play a more crucial role in ensuring consistent coverage over large areas.

 Myth buster: mmWave fact and fiction